Driver – #21

-Winning his first championship at the tender age of ten, rising star Spencer Pigot is well on his way to a dream career in motorsports.
-Getting his start in the karting ranks, Pigot quickly became a presence in the national karting scene.
-With four state, one regional and two national championships racked up in his junior days, along with numerous pole positions, podium finishes and race wins, Spencer’s talent and race craft was obvious from the beginning.
+Winning his first championship at the tender age of ten, Spencer Pigot’s talent and race craft was obvious from the beginning.
+Getting his start in the karting ranks, Pigot quickly became a presence in the national karting scene with four state, one regional and two national championships in his junior days.

 Making the progression from karts to cars came naturally to Pigot as he was successful in open wheel racing immediately.
-Entering select events of the Skip Barber Regional series, the Windermere, Fla. resident earned a victory in only his second-ever Skip Barber race at the famed Sebring International Raceway.
+The Orlando, Fla.-native earned a victory in only his second-ever Skip Barber race at the famed Sebring International Raceway.
 From there, Pigot won four of six races contested in the Skip Barber Summer Series, finished third in his Skip Barber National debut and finished first in class at the SCCA 13 Hour Endurance Race at Virginia International Raceway.
-Not to be outdone, Pigot went on to win the Skip Barber Karting Shootout scholarship in 2009 and a fully funded ride in the Skip Barber National series as an Official MazdaSpeed Development Driver.
+He went on to win the Skip Barber Karting Shootout scholarship in 2009 and a fully funded ride in the Skip Barber National series as an Official MazdaSpeed Development Driver.
 With three wins, five poles and a total of 11 podium finishes, the American talent captured the 2010 BFGoodrich/Skip Barber National presented by Mazda championship.
-To add to his already impressive resume, Spencer was awarded the prestigious Team USA Scholarship and the opportunity to take part in the ultra-competitive Formula Ford Festival and Walter Hayes Trophy in England.
+To add to his already impressive resume, Pigot was awarded the prestigious Team USA Scholarship and the opportunity to take part in the ultra-competitive Formula Ford Festival and Walter Hayes Trophy in England.

 For the 2013 racing season, Pigot moved up the Mazda Road to Indy into the Pro Mazda Championship with Team Pelfrey.
 He claimed one win, five podium positions and finished 4th in the final points standings.